-increase our research, development and regulatory activities in an effort to further develop our existing pipeline products and broaden our pipeline of potential Surfactant Replacement Therapies for respiratory diseases.
+(i) increase our research, development and regulatory activities in an effort to further develop our existing pipeline products and broaden our pipeline of potential Surfactant Replacement Therapies for respiratory diseases.

-We recently completed two Phase 3 clinical trials of Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants, filed an NDA with the FDA, and are preparing to file a Marketing

-Authorization Application (MAA) with the European Medicines Evaluation Agency (EMEA).
+We completed two Phase 3 clinical trials of Surfaxin for the prevention of RDS in premature infants, filed an NDA with the FDA and are preparing to file a Marketing Authorization Application (MAA) with the European Medicines Evaluation Agency (EMEA).
 Also, in accordance with the trial design for both Phase 3 studies, we continue to conduct six and twelve month clinical follow-up on all enrolled patients in such Phase 3 clinical trials.
-For Acute Respiratory Distress Syndrome in adults, we are currently conducting a Phase 2 dose-ranging safety and efficacy study of up to 110 patients in the United States.
-We expect to complete enrollment for this trial in the second half of 2004.
+For ARDS, we are currently conducting a Phase 2 dose-ranging safety and efficacy study of up to 110 patients in the United States.
+We expect to complete this trial in the fourth quarter of 2004.
 For Meconium Aspiration Syndrome in full-term infants, we are currently conducting a Phase 3 clinical trial in up to 200 patients and a Phase 2 clinical trial in up to 60 patients.
-We recently completed a successful Phase 1b clinical trial intended to evaluate the tolerability and lung deposition of our humanized lung surfactant, delivered as an inhaled aerosol (development name DSC-104), to treat patients with asthma and are currently preparing to initiate a Phase 2 clinical trial in the second half of 2004.
-We are evaluating the development of aerosolized formulations of our humanized surfactant to potentially treat premature infants in Neonatal Intensive Care Units suffering from Respiratory Dysfunction and are preparing to initiate a clinical trial in the second half of 2004.
+We recently completed a successful Phase 1b clinical trial intended to evaluate the safety, tolerability and lung deposition of our humanized lung surfactant, delivered as an inhaled aerosol (development name DSC-104), to treat patients with asthma.
+We intend to initiate a Phase 2 clinical trial late in 2004 for patients with moderate to severe asthma.
+We are also preparing to initiate a Phase 2 clinical trial in late 2004, using aerosolized formulations of our humanized surfactant in combination with nasal CPAP to treat premature infants in Neonatal Intensive Care Units (NICU) suffering from pulmonary disorders.
 In addition, we are evaluating the development of aerosolized formulations of our humanized surfactant to potentially treat Acute Lung Injury, COPD, rhinitis, sinusitis, sleep apnea and otitis media (inner ear infection).

-The drug development, clinical trial and regulatory process is lengthy, expensive and uncertain and subject to numerous risks including, without limitation, the following risks discussed in the "Risks Related to Our Business" - "Our technology platform is based solely on our proprietary humanized, engineered surfactant technology.
-Our ongoing clinical trials for our lead surfactant replacement therapies may be delayed, or fail, which will harm our business"; - "The clinical trial and regulatory approval process for our products is expensive and time consuming, and the outcome is uncertain."
+The drug development, clinical trial and regulatory process is lengthy, expensive and uncertain and subject to numerous risks including, without limitation, the following risks discussed in the "Risks Related to Our Business"- "Our technology platform is based solely on our proprietary humanized, engineered surfactant technology.
+Our ongoing clinical trials for our lead surfactant replacement therapies may be delayed, or fail, which will harm our business" and "The clinical trial and regulatory approval process for our products is expensive and time consuming, and the outcome is uncertain".

-- (ii) invest in and support a long-term manufacturing strategy for the production of our humanized surfactant drug product including further development and scale-up at our current contract manufacturer, alternative contract manufacturers and building our own manufacturing operations in order to secure additional manufacturing capabilities to meet production needs as they expand. - (iii) invest in marketing and commercialization (including distribution) resources to execute the launch of Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants, if approved, and the execution of our "Discovery/Surfaxin" worldwide sales and marketing strategy. - (iv) invest in additional general and administrative resources primarily to support our business and commercialization development initiatives, financial systems and controls and management information technologies.
+(ii) invest in and support a long-term manufacturing strategy for the production of our humanized surfactant drug product including further development and scale-up at our current contract manufacturer, alternative contract manufacturers and building our own manufacturing operations in order to secure additional manufacturing capabilities to meet production needs as they expand.

+- (iii) invest in marketing and commercialization (including distribution) resources to execute the launch of Surfaxin for the treatment of RDS in premature infants, if approved, and the execution of our "Discovery/Surfaxin" worldwide sales and marketing strategy. - (iv) invest in additional general and administrative resources primarily to support our business and commercialization development initiatives, financial systems and controls and management information technologies.